Skip to main content

 • Grandparents taking care of grandchildren.

 Family caregiving is very common; according to AARP, in 2020, 1 in 5 Americans were caregivers.
-Many caregivers live with or near to the person for whom they provide care; other caregivers may be living in another city or state.
-A variety of programs and support services are available to caregivers.
+Some caregivers live with or near to the person for whom they provide care; other caregivers may be living in another city or state.

 What Does a Caregiver Do?